ValidMind for model validation 3 — Developing a potential challenger model

 Key insights:

-• rf_model surpasses accuracy threshold: The rf_model achieved an accuracy score of 0.7156, exceeding the minimum threshold of 0.7 and resulting in a passing outcome.
+• rf_model surpasses accuracy threshold: rf_model achieved an accuracy score of 0.7311, exceeding the 0.7 threshold and resulting in a passing outcome.

-• log_model_champion falls below threshold: The log_model_champion recorded an accuracy of 0.6399, which is below the threshold, resulting in a failing outcome.
+• log_model_champion falls below threshold: log_model_champion recorded an accuracy score of 0.6507, which is below the 0.7 threshold, resulting in a failing outcome.

-• Clear performance differentiation: The two models display a marked difference in accuracy, with the rf_model outperforming the log_model_champion by approximately 7.6 percentage points.
+• Clear differentiation in model performance: The two models display a notable difference in accuracy, with rf_model outperforming log_model_champion by approximately 8 percentage points relative to the threshold.

-The results indicate that the rf_model meets the minimum accuracy requirement, while the log_model_champion does not.
-This differentiation highlights a substantial performance gap between the two models under the specified evaluation criteria.
-The observed outcomes provide a clear basis for model selection based on accuracy performance relative to the defined threshold.
+The results indicate that rf_model meets the minimum accuracy requirement, while log_model_champion does not.
+This differentiation highlights a material performance gap between the two models, with only rf_model demonstrating sufficient predictive accuracy as defined by the test threshold.

 Tables